Chemical Reaction Networks in a Laplacian Framework

 Choose an arbitrary vertex $b$ as basepoint and let $r\ne b$ be any other vertex.
 By definition \ref{def:connected}, there is an undirected path $\gamma$ from $b$ to $r$.
 Consider the directed edges $e_i$ of $\gamma$.
 When $\gamma$ traverses $e_i$ in the positive direction, multiply $e_i$ by $w_i=+1$, and in the other case by $w_i=-1$.
-The image under $\partial$ of $\sum w_ie_i= r-b$.
-This shows that $\dim \im \partial\geq v-1$.
-The second statement follows from the first, because Lemma \ref{lem:linalg2} implies that the sum of the two dimensions must be $v$. \QED
+The image under $\partial$ of $\sum w_ie_i$ is $r-b$.
+This shows that $\rank \partial\geq v-1$.
+The second statement follows from the first, because the remark after Lemma \ref{lem:linalg2} says that the sum of the two dimensions must be $v$. \QED

--0.1in {\bf Remark:} This lemma is standard fare for students of algebraic graph theory \cite{bollobas} and, in fact, algebraic topology.
+-0.1in {\bf Remark:} This lemma is standard fare in algebraic graph theory \cite{bollobas} and, in fact, algebraic topology.
 In a nutshell, it is how the zeroth homology and cohomology groups are computed.
 To illustrate the procedure in the second paragraph of the proof, we turn to Figure \ref{fig:example-reversed}.
 In that figure, denote the vertices marked with $i$ by $v_i$ and the edges marked with $k_j$ by $e_j$.
-Choose, for example, basepoint $e_1$ and endpoint $r=v_7$.
+Choose, for example, basepoint $b=v_1$ and endpoint $r=v_7$.
 A path $\gamma$ from $b$ to $r$ is given by $-e_2+e_8$.
-Apply the boundary operator to get $\partial\gamma=-(v_6-v_1)+(v_7-v_6)=v_7-v_1$.
+Apply the boundary operator (read off from Figure \ref{fig:example-reversed} or using \eqref{eq:boundary-op}) to get $\partial\gamma=-(v_1-v_6)+(v_7-v_6)=v_7-v_1$.

 \begin{centering}